magpylib/magpylib/docs/_pages/0_documentation.md

 ```
 <i><p align="center" style="font-weight: 100; font-size: 10pt"> <b>Figure:</b> Code output. </p></i>

 ## Math Package

-The math package provides some functions for easier use of the angle-axis rotation used in magpylib.
+The math package provides some functions for easier use of the angle-axis (Quaternion) rotation used in magpylib.

+\
 `anglesFromAxis(axis)`: This function takes an arbitrary `axis` argument (3-vector) and returns its orientation given by the angles $(\varphi,\theta)$ that are defined as in spherical coordinates. $\varphi$ is the azimuth angle and $\theta$ is the polar angle.
 ```python
 import magpylib as magpy